 On the south side of the Aegean is an island that is mystical, warm and welcoming, pure and generous.
-Crete captures the spirit of Greece and enchants everyone who visits it.
+The island of Crete captures the spirit of Greece and enchants everyone who visits it.
 Heraklion, Rethymno, Chania, Agios Nikolaos, Elounda, Ierapetra, Malia, Hersonissos, Sitia, Sfakia… wherever you visit, it’s an island of thousands of vibrant images, filled with an open-hearted and vivacious spirit, rich history, world-famous cuisine and hospitable people.

-The most seductive beaches
+The most seductive beaches of Crete

 Pictures of heavenly Balos Lagoon in Chania have featured in travel guides and glossies all over the world, as have those of the eternally beautiful Falarsana, one of the finest beaches in the Mediterranean.
 And as for exotic Elafonisi, on the southwestern tip of Chania … seeing is believing.